Las Vegas Strip Must-See Attractions

 you will find the Cosmopolitan's Giant Red Shoe which has proven to be a very popular photo opportunity

-for young and old.
-I recommend you take an inside look of this rather elegant and popular
+and tear from people climbing in and out.).
+I recommend you take an inside look of this rather elegant and

 and next door to: